 Jeff Nippard’s Intermediate-Advanced PUSH PULL LEGS Program leaves zero wiggle room in the training program if you miss a workout, as it is time-consuming and rigid with the specific order in which you train muscle groups.

-While this i s pretty standard for training programs that are 5+ days per week, it may be a serious issue for individuals who have issues getting to the gym on a consistent basis, for a long period of time.
+s pretty standard for training programs that are 5+ days per week, it may be a serious issue for individuals who have issues getting to the gym on a consistent basis, for a long period of time.

 4. Requires High Degree of Experience with a Barbell